nolanlawson/fuite/README.md

       -d, --debug                Run in debug mode

 Debug mode lets you drill in to a complex scenario and debug it yourself using the Chrome DevTools.

+If you prefer video tutorials, [here is a video](https://youtu.be/H0BHL2lo89M) showing how to use it.

 The best way to run it is:

 ```shell
 NODE_OPTIONS=--inspect-brk fuite --debug <url>